SENIOR NOTES, NET

 Senior notes, net consist of the following (in thousands):

-The indentures for all of our senior notes contain covenants including, among others, limitations on the amount of secured debt we may incur, and limitations on sale and leaseback transactions and mergers.
-We believe we are in compliance with all such covenants as of June 30, 2018.
+The indentures for all of our senior notes contain non-financial covenants including, among others, limitations on the amount of secured debt we may incur, and limitations on sale and leaseback transactions and mergers.
+We were in compliance with all such covenants as of December 31, 2020.

 The entire disclosure for long-term debt.